 America is giving.

 America has been consistently giving on both the domestic and international levels.
-The UN’s largest financial contributions come from the US, making the US the underwriter of several laudable missions, including peacekeeping efforts and the care of refugees.
+The UN’s largest financial contributions come from the US at $14 billion a year, making the US the underwriter of several laudable missions, including peacekeeping efforts and the care of refugees.
 And it’s not just the American government who’s committed to social responsibility – in 2013, a Gallup poll revealed that 83 percent of Americans had given to charity in the last year, and a study conducted by the Charities Aid Foundation ranked the US as number one in charitable donations by percentage of GDP.
 Through its generous philanthropy efforts, the United States sets a high bar for paying it forward.

 America is in bad need of upkeep.

 One of the telltale signs of a struggling nation is lack of investment.
 America’s infrastructure is crumbling.
 The most recent infrastructure report card issued by the American Society of Civil Engineers gave America’s airports, roadways, and dams an overall grade of “D.” Poor infrastructure has real consequences – lack of maintenance leads to increased accidents and inefficiency that cost billions of dollars.
-America has also decreased its investments in areas most likely to increase its long-term salience, like education and science research (Trump’s 2018 budget proposal would cut science funding by 17 percent and it reduced the education budget by 13.5 percent).
+America has also decreased its investments in areas most likely to increase long-term salience, like education and science research.
+(Trump’s 2019 budget proposal would cut many areas in science funding by 20 percent, and it seeks to reduce the education budget by 5 percent.)
 In an economy that is increasingly dependent on foreign investment, one wonders who will be tempted to invest in a country that hasn’t the confidence to invest in itself.

 America’s middle class is shrinking.

 Equality of economic opportunity is a point of national pride in the US, but income inequality has been increasing since the 1970s and has accelerated in the past two decades.
 The top 20% of earners in American society possess 90% of the nation’s wealth.
 Wage stagnation, automation, and globalization have conspired to create the perfect storm for America’s once strong middle class.
-Wages which used to support one family fail to support a single person, technology has made hundreds of thousands of jobs obsolete, and competition from cheap international labor forces drive American salaries down.
-In a political system where money determines legislation with more regularity than the public will, it is unlikely that a tax system which preferences its highest earners will be rewritten any time soon, and income inequality will affect more American families.
+Wages that used to support one family fail to support a single person; technology has made hundreds of thousands of jobs obsolete; competition from cheap international labor forces drive American salaries down.
+In a political system where money determines legislation with more regularity than the public will, it is unlikely that a tax system that gives preference to its highest earners will be rewritten any time soon, and income inequality will affect more American families.

 Where’s the pride?